Stankec/hacker_news_ranking/README.md

 determines how much the passage of time plays a role.
 The higher the gravity, the more an entries ranking deteriorates over time.

-Here is a graph rendering the deterioration of an entries rank over time:
+Here is a graph rendering the deterioration of an entrie's rank over time:

 ![Graph rendering of rank change over time](/docs/deteriation_graph.png)